Araaha/araaha.github.io/content/blog/zsh-perf.md

 Every plugin I have is placed in `plugins` and everything else in `modules`.
 For example, `exports.zsh` includes exports I have.
 Similarly, `aliases.zsh` includes aliases I have.

 # Zsh-defer
-Now, rewriting your `.zshrc` is very simple.
+Now, rewriting your `.zshrc` is straightforward.
 Personally, the first three lines in my `.zshrc` are:
 ```sh
 export ZSH="$HOME/.config/zsh"
 export PLUG="$ZSH/plugins"